hucebot/prescyent/README.md

 ### Downloads
 We use HDF5 file format to load a dataset internally.
 Please get the original data and pre process them using the scripts in `/datapreprocessing` to match the library's format.
 Then when creating an instance of a Dataset, make sure you pass the path to the newly generated hdf5 file to the dataset's config attribute `hdf5_path`.
+The hdf5 versions of theses datasets have also been uploaded here: https://gitlab.inria.fr/hucebot/datasets/

 #### TeleopIcubDataset
 Download AndyData-lab-prescientTeleopICub's data [here](https://zenodo.org/record/5913573/)